IBM/janusgraph-operator/articles/level-1-janusgraph.md

 _**Note:** You need to change "repository hostname" and "username" accordingly._

-After the image is built, you can deploy Cassandra as a `Stateful set` in OpenShift.
+After the image is built, you can deploy Cassandra as a `StatefulSet` in OpenShift.

 Run the following command to deploy Cassandra from the cloned directory in the terminal: